 \section{Abstract}

 A generalized Kummer surface $X$ of order $3$ is the minimal resolution of the quotient of an abelian surface $A$ by an order $3$ symplectic automorphism.
-We study a generalization of a problem of Shioda for classical Kummer surfaces, which is to understand how much $X$ is determined by $A$ and conversely.
-The surface $X$ posses a big and nef divisor $L_{X}$ such that $L_{X}^{2}=0$ or $2$ mod $6$.
+We study a generalization of a problem of Shioda for classical Kummer surfaces, which is to understand to what extend $X$ is determined by $A$ and conversely.
+The surface $X$ posses a big and nef divisor $L_{X}$ such that $L_{X}^{2}=0$ or $2$ mod $6$; we suppose it has Picard number $19$.
 We show that for surfaces with $L_{X}^{2}=6k$ with $k\neq0,6\mod9$, the surface $X$ determines the transcendental lattice $T(A)$ of $A$ and the Hodge structure on $T(A)$.
 Conversely if $A$ and $B$ are Fourier-Mukai partners (i.e. if the Hodge structures of their transcendental lattices are isomorphic) and $Y$ is the generalized Kummer surface which is the minimal resolution of the quotient of $B$ by an order $3$ symplectic automorphism, we obtain that $X$ and $Y$ are isomorphic.
-These results are also know to hold for surfaces with $L_{X}^{2}=2\mod6$ from a previous work.
+These results are also known to hold for surfaces with $L_{X}^{2}=2\mod6$ from a previous work \cite{RS}.
 When $k=0\text{ or }6\mod9,$ we show that $X$ determines $T(A)$ and its Hodge structure, but the converse does not hold in general.